 The Group's exposure to technology is outsourced.
 Technology risk is subject to the contractual relationship with the Asset and Property Manager, who uses a reputable and well supported property management system, the MDA system, for managing the company and its properties.
-MDA is an interactive and adaptive system which allows Nafprop to generate real time reports for each of the properties and allows for the effective management of the properties.
+MDA is an interactive and adaptive system which allows Nafprop to generate real time reports for each of the properties and allows for the effective management of the Company, its subsidiary and the properties.
 Nafprop can accurately manage and access instant data on the tenancies, leases, occupancies, rental income and expenses through this system.
-The RACC considers the appropriateness of reported back up procedures as advised by the Asset and Property Manager.
+The RACC considers the appropriateness of the system and access controls, along with the reported back up procedures as advised by the Asset and Property Manager.